 3. A candidate shall certify, when submitting work for assessment, the extent to which the work is his/her own if required to do so by the department responsible for the module.

 4. An offence of academic misconduct will be defined as Minor or Major depending on its seriousness.
-Minor Offences shall be considered by the Head of Department offering the module (the relevant Head of Department)Major Offences shall be considered by the Academic Misconduct Committee.
+Minor Offences shall be considered by:

+the Head of the Department offering the module (the relevant Head of Department), or

+the Associate Dean (Teaching) of the School offering the module (the relevant Associate Dean (Teaching)).

+Major Offences shall be considered by the Academic Misconduct Committee.
 Final interpretation of the nature of an offence under the definitions below shall be the responsibility of the Academic Registrar.

 5. Any decision made in accordance with the regulations on academic misconduct shall not be overturned subsequently by a Programme Board under any circumstances